openwallet-foundation/credo-ts-ext/packages/rest/README.md

 Starting your own server is more involved than using the CLI, but allows more fine-grained control over the settings and allows you to extend the rest api with custom endpoints.

-To get started, make sure you have set up the correct version of Aries Framework JavaScript according to the AFJ repository.
-To find out which version of AFJ you need to have installed you can run the following command.
-This will list the required peer dependency for `@aries-framework/core`.

 ```sh
 npm info "@aries-framework/rest"